 Are you using an outdated old relic of a furnace that has you lugging in fireplace logs like your ancestors from the days of yore?
 The EPA’s Energy Star program strongly recommends replacing furnaces 15 years old and older due to the dramatically improved efficiency of newer models.
 Furnace efficiency has improved drastically over the years, from 65 percent efficiency in older, 1970s furnace models to 97 percent – near total efficiency – in today’s most efficient furnace options.
 That tremendous efficiency increase can save you a great deal on heating costs monthly.
 Some things are better left in the past – is your furnace one of them?

-Contact us online or call us for a free quote at (215)442-7423 or (888) 456-2525.
+Contact us online or call us for a free quote at 888-456-2525.
 We are offering $500 OFF of any new high efficiency heating system installations!
-Check out our Specials Page and mention the discount coupon when you call to schedule your estimate with Kimberley!
+Check out our Specials Page and mention the discount coupon when you call to schedule your estimate!